-Isaias nears Florida coast, is poised to affect entire Eastern Seaboard with heavy rain, strong winds
+Isaias poised to sock Eastern Seaboard with heavy rain, strong winds, after grazing Florida

 Isaias now and its track and intensity forecast

-As of 8 a.m., Isaias was located 40 miles southeast of West Palm Beach moving northwest at 8 miles per hour.
-The storm’s maximum sustained winds are 65 miles per hour, making it a strong tropical storm.
+As of 11 p.m., Isaias was centered 50 miles east of Cape Canaveral, Fla., moving north-northwest at 9 mph.
+The storm’s maximum sustained winds are 70 mph, making it a strong tropical storm.
+(The threshold for hurricane intensity is sustained winds of 74 mph.)

-Although it is passing over warm water which would ordinarily support intensification, Isaias has battled wind shear since Friday which has not allowed it to become well-organized.
-On Sunday morning, the National Hurricane Center Sunday indicated forecast models “do not show the shear abating” and that “the window of opportunity for it to re-strengthen is closing.”
+Although it is passing over warm water, which would ordinarily support strengthening, Isaias has battled dry air and wind shear since Friday, which has not allowed it to become well-organized.
+Wind shear occurs when winds change in strength and/or direction with height.

-The Hurricane Center forecasts Isaias to remain a tropical storm as it surges up the East Coast through Wednesday with the greatest threat coming from the storm’s heavy rains, with damaging winds confined to coastal areas closest to the storm center.
+Despite hostile influences, the Hurricane Center found Isaias has intensified slightly since Sunday morning, and it could even regain hurricane intensity before landfall in northern South Carolina or in North Carolina on Monday night.
+Its official forecast calls for small fluctuations in strength and for its peak winds to remain around 70 mph until it comes ashore.

-From the eastern Carolinas into the Northeast, the storm may interact with other weather systems to create periods of heavy rain on Monday into Tuesday.
-As much as a half-foot of rain or more could fall in the corridor from Raleigh to Washington to New York City corridor, some of which could fall well ahead of the tropical storm itself.
-This could lead to flooding in these areas.
+Along Florida’s east coast, the storm’s outer rain bands have produced periodic showers and gusty winds, sometimes reaching tropical-storm-force.
+However, dry air west of the storm center has cut back on the rainfall, and on Sunday afternoon and evening, shower coverage was rather spotty.

 Link: Radar loop of storm